dot-pal/pal-homepage/docs/02_funding/04_security_tooling.md

 1. Make sure you fulfill the [Eligibility Criteria](#eligibility-criteria).
 2. Join the [PAL Discord](https://discord.gg/xDyGGcnCJw) - this is where all communication takes place.
 3. Prepare an offer in accordance with the [Eligibility Criteria](#eligibility-criteria).
-4. Submit your funding application using our Application Form (coming soon).
+4. Submit your funding application using our Application Form at the top of this page.

-5. We will get in touch you, usually within 1-2 weeks.
+The usual processing time of applications is 1-2 weeks.
+We will keep you updated in a dedicated Discord channel.